Lens defects, part V: Control ring malfunction

 One more thing: zoom creep:

 Finally, push-pull-zooms have one extra potential wrinkle: A stronger than usual tendency to develop zoom creep.
-Zoom creep is the ability of gravity to pull at a lens in a way which changes its field-of view (gravity zoom), and push-pull -zooms are (due to their construction) very liable to develop the issue (although it must be said that all zooms can exhibit the issue, even very new ones).
+Zoom creep happens when gravity manages to pull at a lens in a way that changes its field-of view (gravity zoom), and push-pull -zooms are (due to their construction) significantly more liable to develop the issue (although it must be said that all zooms can exhibit the issue, even very new ones).

-This tendency is based on that the push-pull-zooms are not based on rotational motion (if you’ve ever played with a worm gear, you know why gravity does not so easily tug on lenses with dedicated zoom rings), but on a linear motion which is more susceptible to gravity.
-Typically, the method which push-pull -zooms rely on to counter the draw of gravity is based on increasing the friction of the zoom&focus ring vis-a-vis the lens’ barrel, and the stereotypical solution is putting a felt liner on the inside of the zoom&focus ring.
+This tendency is based on that the push-pull-zooms are not based on rotational motion, but on a linear motion which is more susceptible to gravity (if you’ve ever played with a worm gear, you know why gravity does not so easily tug on lenses with dedicated zoom rings).
+Typically, the method that push-pull -zooms rely on to counter the draw of gravity is based on increasing the friction of the zoom&focus ring vis-a-vis the lens’ barrel, and the stereotypical solution is putting a felt liner on the inside of the zoom&focus ring.
 Naturally, that felt liner (as well as any friction-based system) is liable to degrade through use and with time.

 Read more: